dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 #### Setting up stock item list in DHIS2

 A single, central stock item list for each health care facility is indispensable for using the DHIS2-RTS as well as for order management and stock management.
-In most cases, such a stock item list which details of all items which are permanently maintained in the pharmacy and are regularly replenished will already be available.
+In most cases, such a stock item list with details of all items which are permanently maintained in the pharmacy and are regularly replenished will already be available.

-The stock item list can differ for each health facility or be standardized for each type of health care facility.
+The stock item list can differ for each health facility, be standardized for each type of health care facility or level of care and can be standardized across all health faciliteis.

 All stock item lists must use the same item codes and item descriptions which should be based on the national Essential Drug List managed by the Ministry of Health (MoH) in the country.